mdrecktrah/rcs/README.md

 ## Support
 If you need help with anything or if you find any bugs, feel free to reach out to me here on Github.
 I'll reply as soon as possible.<br>
-Every feedback is valuable and I'll be grateful for every tip, idea and/or thought in order to improve my skills, so thank you in advance =)# rcs
+Every feedback is valuable and I'll be grateful for every tip, idea and/or thought in order to improve my skills, so thank you in advance =)